blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 - `dataType`
 - `linkType`

 The `links` keyword will be used to allow Entity Type schemas to define links.
 The value of `links` is an object, whose keys are URIs (that point to Link Types).
-Values of `links` are also objects, which can optionally define extra constraints on the link (for more information see the [Reference-Level explanation](#reference-level-explanation).
+Values of `links` are also objects, which can optionally define extra constraints on the link (for more information see the [Reference-Level explanation](#reference-level-explanation)).

 Additionally, some keywords may have a slightly different meaning in the type schemas, such as `description` which adds semantic meaning to Link Types.